tg44/heptapod/README.md

 heptapod prune -a
 ```

+### Dictionary
+ - search path - a path that we want to process
+ - ignore path - path that we don't process (further)
+ - exclude path - path that we don't want in our TM saves
+ - include path - path that we want in our TM saves
+ - ignore rule - a rule that parse git/docker ignore file format

 ### Notes from TM migrating to a new machine
 When you try to migrate your TM state to a new machine
 `xcode-select --install` may be needed.
 Somehow this is